Bevis-Z/COMP9417-Machine-Learning-and-Data-Mining/README.txt

-Kaggle competition, the main page of competition is: https://www.kaggle.com/competitions/otto-recommender-system
+## This project based on the Kaggle competition, the main page of competition is:
+https://www.kaggle.com/competitions/otto-recommender-system

 In our project, we implemented the recommender system based the dataset provided by Otto and Kaggle, and basically we have tried the following method: